 Open to Complexity: Symposium on Open Science in the Social Sciences and Humanities

-But is it possible to practice Open Science when your academic discipline is not immediately associated with hypotheses, confirmatory statistics, and formulas?
+How would you practice Open Science when your academic discipline is not immediately associated with hypotheses, confirmatory statistics, and formulas?
 And how can open research practices be embraced while taking into account the potentially unintended yet harmful consequences?
-We intend to answer these questions at a one-day symposium for which any interested researcher or policy officer, at and outside of Tilburg, is invited to present or attend.
+These and other questions were actively debated by around 100 national and international scholars, policy advisors, and students from various disciplines, universities, and research institutes.

 Following the official opening of the event by Rector Magnificus Professor Wim van de Donk, was an insightful keynote by Professor Sabina Leonelli (University of Exeter), who received an honorary doctorate from Tilburg University the day before.
 In her talk she proposed an alternative vision of Open Science, whereby inclusion leads to transparency and suggested ways to value the humanities, arts, and social sciences as role models when it comes to certain aspects of Open Science implementation.
 The morning parallel sessions included talks about Open Science as a space for reflexive policy making, the value of open research software and FAIR data and the normativity and institutionalization of Open Science.
 The afternoon sessions, meanwhile, focused on potential learnings from replication studies and the wider applicability of Open Science within more qualitative research and disciplines.